opencost/opencost/GOVERNANCE.md

 Maintainers are first and foremost committers that have shown they are committed to the long term success of a project.
 They are the planners and designers of the OpenCost project.
 Maintainership is about building trust with the current maintainers of the project and being a person that they can depend on to make decisions in the best interest of the project in a consistent manner.

+Maintainers are granted `Write` permissions for the OpenCost repository.

 Committers wanting to become maintainers are expected to:

 - Enable adoptions or ecosystems.